KaleyraVideo/Video-iOS-SDK-Samples-Objc/Basic-Example/README.md

 ###Initialization

-First of all you have to initialize the SDK using the unique instance of [BandyerSDK](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Classes/BandyerSDK.html) and configure it using this code snippet:
+First of all you have to initialize the SDK using the unique instance of [BandyerSDK](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Classes/BandyerSDK.html) and configure it using [BDKConfig](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Classes/BDKConfig.html) class.
+Yuo can follow this code snippet:

 ```objective-c
 //Here we are going to initialize the Bandyer SDK